NCLEX-PN Test Day Survival Guide: What to Expect and How to Stay Calm

 ✅ Pack the Essentials

-- A valid, government-issued photo ID (driver’s license or passport).
+- A valid, government-issued photo ID (driver’s license or passport)

-- Appointment confirmation (not required, but it’s good to have).
+- Appointment confirmation (not required, but helpful)

 2. What to Expect When You Arrive